Codecademy/docs/content/css/glossaries/borders/border-color.md

 ## Definition

 Sets the color of the border.
-The default value is `none`.
+The default value is the current element color.

 ## Syntax